Samnanger Municipality: General information

-The municipality of Samnanger was established on 1 January 1907 when it was separated from the municipality of Os.
-Initially, Samnanger had 3,025 residents.
+The municipality of Samnanger was established on 1 January 1907 when it was separated from the large Os Municipality.
+Initially, Samnanger Municipality had 3,025 residents.
 The borders of the municipality have not changed since that time.

+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the Samnangerfjorden (Samnangr) since it is a central geographic feature in the area.
 The first element is likely the old name for a local river, possibly derived from the word sǫmn which has an unknown meaning.
 The last element is angr which means "bay" or "inlet".

 Coat of arms

 The coat of arms was granted on 27 April 1990.
 The official blazon is "Gules, six gouttes Or in annulo" (På raud grunn seks gule dråpar som lagar ein sirkel).
 This means the arms have a red field (background) and the charge is a set of six gouttes (drops of water) arranged in a circle.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 Water was chosen as a symbol on the arms because of the wet climate and the source of hydroelectricity that is prevalent in the area.
 The arms were designed by Even Jarl Skoglund.
 The municipal flag has the same design as the coat of arms.